-Kirill Razumov has posted two videos on YouTube that describe his work on Bob Dylan and Russia (he also presented his work at the 2025 World of Bob Dylan Conference in Tulsa):
+Kirill Razumov has posted two videos on YouTube that describe his work on Bob Dylan in the USSR: People, Places, Events (he also presented his work at the 2025 World of Bob Dylan Conference in Tulsa):

 Part 1 https://youtu.be/NlAFS9PHhQE